 When it is determined that a parent is intentionally unemployed or underemployed, a court may impute income to that parent, based on the parent’s age, health, job skills, education, and ability to work.
 A court will also consider whether the parent owns substantial assets that are inconsistent with the amount of income reported by the parent.
 Income may not be imputed when the parent is actively pursuing education or job training that will ultimately benefit the children, or when the parent is caring for a disabled child or adult, or when the parent is disabled.
 The court will also consider whether a parent has been out of the workforce due to caring full-time for the children.

-Whenever there is any dispute about the actual incomes of the parents, an experienced Georgia child support attorney can help.
+Whenever there is any dispute about the actual incomes of the parents, an experienced Columbus child support attorney can help.

 Adjustments to Child Support Guidelines

 Adjustments to a parent’s income, or to the amount of child support listed in the guidelines, may be made in certain circumstances, including: